 - For the icing, place half the icing sugar in a bowl, add 3 tbsp water and mix until it forms a thick paste.
 Place the remaining icing sugar in another bowl, add 3 tbsp water and the red gel food colouring and mix together to make a bold red colour.

 - Put the red icing in a piping bag with a small plain nozzle (or spoon into a sandwich bag and snip the corner off to make a small hole).
 Pipe lines around some of the cooled biscuits to make borders or snowflake patterns.
 Leave to set briefly.
 To flood the middles, add a spoonful of the white icing inside the borders and allow the icing to spread to the edges.
-Decorate with silver and gold balls and stars, as you like.
+Decorate with the silver pearls, golden sprinkles and stars, as you like.

 - Roll out some green and red fondant icing on a surface lightly dusted with icing sugar to 5mm thickness.
 Cut out shapes and use to decorate the remaining biscuits.
 Secure the fondant icing with a little runny white icing.
 Leave to set completely before serving.
 The finished biscuits will keep for up to a week in an airtight container.